leontrolski/call-to-arms/README.md

 ## Rules

 - Max 500 lines - I don't have all the time. _(Sorry if you think this simply makes it an unfair test 😞)_.
-- You can use the stdlib + commonly used libraries, but it would be nice if the examples were relatively self contained.
+- You can use the stdlib + commonly used libraries, but it would be nice if the example is relatively self contained.
 - No operator overloading specific stuff (I get that `pathlib` is really cute).
 - If you want the code I write to be runnable, provide some tests alongside the code.